ARM-software/arm-trusted-firmware/docs/components/rmm-el3-comms-spec.rst

 Boot Manifest
 ~~~~~~~~~~~~~

-During cold boot, EL3 Firmware passes a memory boot manifest to RMM containing
+During cold boot, EL3 Firmware passes a memory Boot Manifest to RMM containing
 platform information.

-This boot manifest is versioned independently of the boot interface, to help
+This Boot Manifest is versioned independently of the Boot Interface, to help
-evolve the boot manifest independent of the rest of Boot Manifest.
+evolve the former independent of the latter.
-The current version for the boot manifest is ``v0.1`` and the rules explained
+The current version for the Boot Manifest is ``v0.2`` and the rules explained
 in :ref:`rmm_el3_ifc_versioning` apply on this version as well.

-The boot manifest is divided into two different components:

-   - Core Manifest: This is the generic parameters passed to RMM by EL3 common to all platforms.
-   - Platform data: This is defined by the platform owner and contains information specific to that platform.
+The Boot Manifest v0.2 has the following fields:

+   - version : Version of the Manifest (v0.2)
+   - plat_data : Pointer to the platform specific data and not specified by this
+     document.
+These data are optional and can be NULL.
+   - plat_dram : Structure encoding the NS DRAM information on the platform.
+This
+     field is also optional and platform can choose to zero out this structure if
+     RMM does not need EL3 to send this information during the boot.

-For the current version of the manifest, the core manifest contains a pointer
+For the current version of the Boot Manifest, the core manifest contains a pointer
 to the platform data.
-EL3 must ensure that the whole boot manifest,
+EL3 must ensure that the whole Boot Manifest, including
-including the platform data, if available, fits inside the RMM EL3 shared
+the platform data, if available, fits inside the RMM EL3 shared buffer.
-buffer.

-For the type specification of the RMM Boot Manifest v0.1, refer to
+For the data structure specification of Boot Manifest, refer to
 :ref:`rmm_el3_manifest_struct`

 .. _runtime_services_and_interface: